-The length of a group superframe is specified with the number of time slots.
-A time slot is a fixed length of time that is enough for a pair of devices to exchange a frame and an acknowledgment.
+The length of a group superframe is specified with the number of BTU.
+A BTU is a fixed length of time, 1,024 us long.
 A group superframe duration, group beacon interval (GBI), is varied according to the number of BANs in a group BAN.
 The group coordination period consists of one time slot for a group beacon, one time slot for a group notification, and multiple time slots for group coordination, which are the two times the number of BANs in a BAN group.
-The length of the group allocation period is varied according to the length of CAP and CFP of each BAN in a group BAN.
-For a BAN joined in a group BAN, the length of the beacon interval and the inactive period of the superframe are varied whenever the group superframe of a group BAN is changed.
+The length of the group allocation period is varied according to the length of active superframe duration of each BAN in a group BAN.
+For a BAN joined in a group BAN, the length of the beacon interval and the inactive superframe duration are varied whenever the group superframe of a group BAN is changed.
+A group BAN coordinator may assign multiple active superframe of a BAN in a group beacon interval.

 —Group superframe structure for a dependable group BAN